ousatov-ua/current-dotfiles/README.md

 or
 `brew tap homebrew/cask-fonts`

-Currently, using VictorMono-Nerd.
+Currently, using BlexMono Nerd (and IBM Plex mono for Idea)

+`brew install font-blex-mono-nerd-font` or from archive

-Can be installed from `other/fonts/VictorMono-Nerd.zip` or via brew:
+Victor mono : can be installed from `other/fonts/VictorMono-Nerd.zip` or via brew:

 `brew install --cask font-victor-mono-nerd-font`

-`brew install font-blex-mono-nerd-font`

-Another good options: IBM Plex Mono

-Jetbrains: Noto Sans mono (<semi> condensed regular, <semi> condensed semibold)

-Noto_Sans_Mono.zip - font for Jetbrains

-For victor-mono remove 'italic' to use in Jetbrains IDEA

 ## 24 bit for tmux